TRM is Thermal Analysis plus PDN (power distribution network). Coupled or separated.

 Can I import the drill program from my CAD software?

 Yes, export Gerber, Excellon or IDF files and import them into TRM.
-There you can select whether it is DK or NDK.
-Sleeve thickness, through-hole, blind hole or buried hole are options.
+There you can select whether it is PTH or NPTH.
+Galvanic copper thickness, through-hole, blind hole or buried hole are parameters.

 Can I import the parts from my CAD software?

 Yes, export IDF files and import them into TRM.
 You can process them in table form or graphically or add new components.
 Other tables with position and size can also be imported.

 In principle, all ASCII data can be converted and imported.
 If you have special requirements and specifications, then individual solutions can be developed and licensed.

 Since Nov.
 2014 there is an interface tool for Altium Designer, with which you can maintain, redirect and filter the necessary data on the basis of the nets.